nathan-fiscaletti/keyboardsounds/README.md

 $ pip install keyboardsounds
 ```

+This python package will add the ability to play sounds while typing anywhere on your system.
+You can also create [Custom Profiles](#custom-profiles) for customized audio when typing.

 ## Preview Video

 > Click to view a preview of the application.

 [![Preview Video](https://github.com/nathan-fiscaletti/keyboardsounds/blob/master/video-preview.png?raw=true)](https://www.youtube.com/watch?v=sWAj8zEk7sQ)

-## Overview

-This python package will add the ability to play sounds while typing anywhere on your system.

-By default, it ships with two profiles.

-- **ios**: Mimics the sounds made by an iPhone or iPad keyboard.
-- **typewriter**: Mimics the sounds of a typewriter.

-You can also create [Custom Profiles](#custom-profiles).

 ## iOS Sounds